yunojuno/django-geoip2-extras/README.rst

 Django GeoIP2 Extras
 --------------------

-Useful extras based on the ``django.contrib.gis.geoip2`` package, using the `MaxMind GeoIP2 Lite <http://dev.maxmind.com/geoip/geoip2/geolite2/>`_ database.
+Useful extras based on the ``django.contrib.gis.geoip2`` module, using the `MaxMind GeoIP2 Lite <http://dev.maxmind.com/geoip/geoip2/geolite2/>`_ database.

 The first feature in this package is a Django middleware class that can